Updated: March 2020.

 Member: Robert Glidden Visiting Professor Award Committee, Ohio University, 2005-2008.

 Member, University Curriculum Council, Ohio University, Athens, OH 2007-2008.

 Advisor, Ohio University Undergraduate History Association, 2007-2008

-Member: History of Education Society, American Historical Association, German Studies Association, American Association of University Women, Modern Language Association, H-Childhood listserv, H-Education listserv, H-German listserv, H-Italy listserv, H-Soz_und_Kult listerv, H-Film listserv, AHA Council for Women in History, AHA Council for Disability Studies; JOLT (Journal for On-Line Teaching), American Association of Teachers of Foreign Languages/AAT German.
+Member: History of Education Society, American Historical Association, German Studies Association, American Association of University Women, Modern Language Association, H-Net, AHA Council for Women in History, AHA Council for Disability Studies; JOLT (Journal for On-Line Teaching), American Association of Teachers of Foreign Languages/AAT German.

 German, near-native fluency.
 French, Italian, excellent; Spanish – reading and aural comprehension, basic speaking skills.
-(I have studied other languages for reading knowledge and basic aural comprehension, including Swedish, Czech, and Yiddish)
+(I have studied other languages for reading knowledge and basic aural comprehension, including Swedish, Czech, and Yiddish.)

-Running (5k, 10k, half-marathon); biking (road bike); yoga; writing (poetry, mysteries, fiction); languages and linguistics (pedagogy and learning); travel.
+Running (5k, 10k, half-marathon), biking (road bike), modernist and traditional cooking, yoga, writing (poetry, mysteries, fiction), languages and linguistics (pedagogy and learning), travel, women’s rights.